kranthimunjam/DSA/problems/src/graphs/CloneGraph.md

 **Output:** []

-**Explanation:** This an empty graph, it does not have any nodes.
+**Explanation:** This an empty graphs, it does not have any nodes.

 ### Constraints:

-* The number of nodes in the graph is in the range `[0, 100]`.
+* The number of nodes in the graphs is in the range `[0, 100]`.
 * `1 <= Node.val <= 100`
 * `Node.val` is unique for each node.
-* There are no repeated edges and no self-loops in the graph.
+* There are no repeated edges and no self-loops in the graphs.
 * The Graph is connected and all nodes can be visited starting from the given node.

 ## Solutions